Up in the Air

 “It’s a real challenge to cook and prepare a meal, then to cool it down, truck it onto the airplane, where it is reheated and served,” says Savino.
 On top of that, each meal must be sealed, checked by the Transportation Safety Administration, handled only by employees who have passed extensive background checks, then driven two miles from 121’s JFK facility, through a high-security gate, onto the tarmac, and to the waiting plane.
 “Now you understand why we have to charge $21 for a quart of milk,” says Savino.

-“The meals we provide to airline diners is top-quality, made fresh every day,” says chef Bolender, who grew up in North Salem and got the attention of executive chef DeVito when he worked at the nearby Peach Lake Market.
+“The meals we provide to airline diners is top-quality, made fresh every day,” says chef Bolender, who grew up in North Salem and caught the attention of executive chef DeVito when he worked at the nearby Peach Lake Market.
 “We are setting a higher industry standard.”

-Asked if she has any plans to scrap the restaurant business to focus entirely on culinary aviation, Savino answers emphatically: “No, we are not going anywhere.
+Asked if she has plans to scrap the restaurant business to focus on culinary aviation, Savino answers emphatically: “No, we are not going anywhere.
 This restaurant started it all, and we have a great following.”